Aegizz/aegizz.github.io/_site/README.md

-# Jekyll Github Page
+# Github Hosted Website

 This is the code for my website [Here](https://aegizz.github.io).

-Currently the website is running using jekyll & GH pages.
+Currently the website is running using jekyll & GH pages with the "Hacker" template. g
 If you want to run this yourself follow the following steps:

 ```bash